Non-Abelian monopoles in the multiterminal Josephson effect: Introduction

-In recent years multiterminal Josephson junctions were proposed as a promising hardware platform for creating topological states including higher-dimensional topologies \cite{Riwar}.
-This idea sparked tremendous interest followed by a multitude of studies \cite{Eriksson,Xie1,MH1,Xie2,Deb,Erdmanis,MH2,Xie3,Kotetes,Pekker,Kornich,Gavensky,Marra,Repin1,Sakurai,Regis1,Klees,MH3,Fatemi,Chirolli,Peyruchat,Weisbrich,Repin2,Septembre,ChenNazarov,Regis2} that cover a broad spectrum of device designs, transport properties, as well as material components.
-In part the interest is also motivated by the perspective applications to quantum computation and realization of the holonomic gates that require adiabatic control of the system driven across the parameter space with non-Abelian Berry connection \cite{Pachos}.
-In multiterminal superconducting circuits monopoles correspond to Weyl or Majorana zero-energy crossings of Andreev bound states localized in the sub-gap region.
+In the recent years multiterminal Josephson junctions were proposed as a promising hardware platform for creating topological states including higher-dimensional topologies \cite{Riwar}.
+This idea sparked tremendous interest followed by a multitude of studies \cite{Eriksson,Xie1,MH1,Xie2,Deb,Erdmanis,MH2,Xie3,Kotetes,Pekker,Kornich,Gavensky,Marra,Repin1,Sakurai,Regis1,Klees,MH3,Fatemi,Chirolli,Peyruchat,Repin2,Septembre,ChenNazarov,Regis2} that cover a broad spectrum of device designs, transport properties, material components, as well as extensions to the higher-order topologies \cite{Weisbrich,Belzig}.
+In part the interest is also motivated by the perspective applications to quantum computation and realization of the holonomic gates that require adiabatic control of the system driven across the parameter space with a non-Abelian Berry connection \cite{Pachos}.
+In the multiterminal superconducting circuits monopoles correspond to Weyl or Majorana zero-energy crossings of Andreev bound states localized in the subgap region.
 Depending on a particular model realization some of these crossings may be lifted in energy.
-A crucial point is that these topologies are enabled by the design of the device, remain robust at the mesoscopic level, and can be further enriched if the material constituents forming the junction possess intrinsic topological properties.
-The key predicted signatures of the topological regime are the quantized nonlocal conductance \cite{Eriksson,Xie2,MH3}, in fundamental units of $(4e^2/h)\mathcal{C}_1$, as well as adiabatically quantized charge pumping \cite{ChenNazarov,Leone}, in units of $2e\mathcal{C}_1$ per winding around the monopole, where $e$ is the electric charge, $h$ is the Planck constant, and $\mathcal{C}_1$ represents the first class Chern number of the underlying Berry curvature flux of nontrivial Andreev bands.
-The experimental efforts in creating multiply connected superconducting circuits include Andreev interferometers \cite{Strambini}, proximitized graphene \cite{Draelos,Arnault}, hybrid superconducting-semiconductor epitaxial heterostructure and nanowires \cite{Cohen,Pankratova,Graziano}.
+A crucial point is that these topologies are enabled by the design of the device.
+The occurrence of a topological crossing can be tested numerically by generating random scattering matrices and a statistically significant fraction of scattering matrices was found to yield Weyl points \cite{Riwar}.
+This analysis suggests that topological spectral features remain robust at the mesoscopic level.
+They can be further enriched if the material constituents forming the junction possess intrinsic topological properties.

+The key predicted signatures of the topological regime in transport properties are the quantized nonlocal conductance \cite{Eriksson,Xie2,MH3}, in fundamental units of $(4e^2/h)\mathcal{C}_1$, as well as adiabatically quantized charge pumping \cite{Pekola,ChenNazarov,Leone}, in units of $2e\mathcal{C}_1$ per winding around the monopole.
+Here, $e$ is the electric charge, $h$ is the Planck constant, and $\mathcal{C}_1$ represents the first class Chern number of the underlying Berry curvature flux of nontrivial Andreev bands.
+The experimental efforts in creating multiply connected superconducting circuits include Andreev interferometers \cite{Strambini}, proximitized graphene \cite{Draelos,Arnault}, hybrid superconducting-semiconductor epitaxial heterostructure, and nanowires \cite{Cohen,Pankratova,Graziano,Pribiag}.